ChristinaT31/dotfiles/homefiles/README.md

 1. From the pictures below I have edited my bash.rc file and added the choosen functtions:
 Discoveries:
 Image of ll ang gs working which is for :
-+ ll is an alias for the ls -lah command
++ ll is an alias for the ls -lah command which I got from the link below
 +  gs for github repository staus (At the time there was nothing in the repository)
-+ I got this infomration from :
++ I got this infomration from (Specifically reading more on ALias) :
     + https://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html
     + https://gist.github.com/zachbrowne/8bc414c9f30192067831fafebd14255c
  ![Image](https://github.com/user-attachments/assets/82f0c925-6892-4460-ac43-4d3b267f5180)